Deformation of $F$-injectivity and local cohomology: Introduction

-We show in particular that this hypothesis is satisfied when the length of the local cohomology modules $H_\fm^i(R/xR)$ is finite for $i < \dim R - 1$; a condition called {\it finite length cohomology} introduced by several people in the late 70's.
-Geometrically it is the condition that the non Cohen-Macaualy locus on the special fiber is isolated and this combination shows that $F$-injectivity deforms under mild geometric criteria in low dimensions, see Corollary \ref{cor:FinjGeomlowdim}.
+We show in particular that this hypothesis is satisfied when the length of the local cohomology modules $H_\fm^i(R/xR)$ is finite for $i < \dim R-1$; a condition called {\it finite length cohomology} (FLC).
+Geometrically, it is the condition that the non Cohen-Macaualy locus of $R/xR$ is isolated and this combination shows that $F$-injectivity deforms under mild geometric criteria in low dimensions, see Corollary \ref{cor:FinjGeomlowdim}.

-\begin{maintheorem} $($Corollary~\ref{cor:FLCFINJ}$)$ Let $(R,\fm,k)$ be a local ring of characteristic $p>0$ and $x \in \fm$ not a zero divisor.
+\begin{maintheorem} $($c.f., Corollary \ref{cor:FLCFINJ}$)$ Let $(R,\fm,k)$ be a local ring of characteristic $p>0$ with perfect residue field and $x \in \fm$ a regular element.
 If $R/xR$ has FLC and is $F$-injective, then $R$ is $F$-injective. \end{maintheorem}

-Also, utilizing work of L. Ma on a condition known as anti-nilpotentn we demonstrate the following deformation theoretic relationship between $F$-injectivity and $F$-splitting which is equivalent to $F$-purity under the mild $F$-finiteness hypothesis.
+Utilizing a sharper study of Frobenius actions on local cohomology, we can state our condition in terms of the condition \textit{anti-nilpotency}.
+Using results of L. Ma, we demonstrate a deformation theoretic relationship between $F$-injectivity and $F$-splitting.